MarvinKlein1508/SignaturePad/README.md

 # SignaturePad
 A simple to use blazor component to draw a signature.
+It supports both mouse and touch inputs and works on Blazor Server.

 ![SignaturePad Demo](images/demo.png)